ctargon/uRides/README.md

                  correct for every iPhone size.
 Also, find attributes that will ensure the application is only allowed to go in portrait mode.

 Sign up/Log in-> This is the next page to be completed on the story board.
-CHECK

-now working on input validation and beginning next steps to clean up the storyboard to prevent cluttering as well as working on the main interface